-Bug reports that get fixed on the first try
+A video bug report that gets fixed on the first try

-Stop writing bug reports that bounce back as "cannot reproduce."
-Record a 30-second video, let ngram add smart zooms and step labels, and hand engineers a bug report they can actually act on.
+Stop writing video bug reports that bounce back as "cannot reproduce."
+Record 30 seconds of the broken flow, let ngram add smart zooms and step labels, and hand engineering a clip they can act on inside the same standup.

 Or pick a video type to get started